casanchez/ChicagoRatComplaints/README.md

 A repository for:
 ================

-Sanchez CA, Rios MJ, Murray MH.
+Sánchez CA, Rios MJ, Murray MH.
 2021.
 Social and environmental correlates of rat complaints in Chicago.
 Journal of Urban Ecology. doi: 10.1093/jue/juab006